 "There are lots of things I still want to do, but I know that I may not be able to do them the way I planned.
 But that doesn't stop me from trying to achieve them in a different way." - Millie

 No two people are alike.
-Some chapters of this booklet may apply to you while others may not.
+Some of this information may apply to you while others may not.
 Or some may be more useful later on.
-As you read this booklet, choose the parts that are right for you.
+As you read through, choose what's right for you.
 Share it with your family members and loved ones.
 They may find it helpful to read it with you.
-Keep in mind that this booklet is for you, an adult with advanced cancer, and the people close to you.
+Keep in mind that this is for you, an adult with advanced cancer, and the people close to you.
 For other information for a parent or loved one of a child or young person with cancer, see the NCI booklet, Young People With Cancer.
 Your friends and family members may also want to see the NCI booklet, When Someone You Love Has Advanced Cancer.